GoodJoe2049/Paddle-Ball-Game/README.md

 -Starts with a small number of bricks which increase every circle.
 The speed of the ball increases with difficulty indefinitely, its size decreases with difficulty until it reaches its cap in circle 5.

+-Every brick hit is multiplied by the current streak of bricks hit.
+Once the ball touches the paddle the streak resets.

 -There are 4 power-ups/bonuses which may proc randomly upon hitting a brick as follows:

   1. Big Ball: the ball becomes bigger and purple.
 Loses size every time it hits a brick for a total of 5 hits until the effect wears off.
 Proc chance: 1/25*